 The larger package doesn’t just mean more libraries.
 A large reason why the file size is massive is that they really went the extra mile to record as many different articulations and velocities of drum hits as humanly possible.
-I can only imagine how time-consuming this process would have been.

 To conclude, do you really need to spend the extra on Superior Drummer?
 Is it worth you upgrading/crossgrading to Superior Drummer 3?
 Maybe, but maybe not.